LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/_index.md

 ## Learning Objectives
 After completing all of the content in this chapter, you should be able to do the following:
-1. Aggregate data accross multiple columns (mean, median, mode)
+1. Aggregate data across multiple columns (mean, median, mode)
 1. Append data: stack or concatenate multiple datasets with the `.concat` function
 1. Recode and map values within a column to new values by providing conditional formatting
 1. Group data together with the `.groupby` function